douhthood/vector_sample_code/ONNX/Choose the embedding model.md

 # Choose the embedding model from Hugging Face

 Hugging Face has a large number of open source vector embedding models.
 Vector embedding models built using the [Sentence Transformers](https://sbert.net/) library can be converted into the [ONNX](https://onnx.ai/) format via the Oracle OML4Py Python library.

-A vector database is only as good as the vector embedding models that it uses:
-- You want a good balance between the quality of the vector embedding model and the performance of the embedding model
-- A random number generator may be simple and fast, but it will have zero quality as an embedding model
-- An embeding model which has perfect quality, but takes minutes to create a vector is not practical

 The following (English only) vector embedding models are known to work with the [vector_embedding](https://docs.oracle.com/en/database/oracle/oracle-database/23/sqlrf/vector_embedding.html#GUID-5ED78260-6D21-4B6B-86E0-A1E70EFA11CA) SQL function.